SimpleBase 5.3.0

 Thanks

-Thanks to all contributors (most up to date is on the GitHub sidebar) who provided patches, and reported bugs.
+Thanks to all contributors who provided patches, and reported bugs.

 Chatting about this pet project with my friends @detaybey, @vhallac, @alkimake and @Utopians at one of our friend's birthday encouraged me to finish this.
 Thanks guys.